Network Security Market Size and Share

 Geography Analysis

 North America generated 35.60% of network security market revenue in 2024, underpinned by stringent mandates such as the SEC’s cyber-incident disclosure rule and a mature ecosystem of vendors and MSSPs.
-Spending is concentrated among Fortune 1000 enterprises that refresh architectures around zero-trust and observability convergence.
+Spending is concentrated among Fortune 1000 enterprises that are refreshing their architectures around zero-trust and observability convergence.
 The region also pilots emerging technologies, including AI-based anomaly scoring and post-quantum cryptography inspection.

-Asia-Pacific will register a 12.20% CAGR through 2030, the fastest worldwide.
-Public cloud uptake, e-commerce expansion, and manufacturing digitalization create fertile ground for modern defenses.
-Singapore demonstrates the pattern: its cybersecurity outlays are projected to reach USD 2 billion to USD 2.5 billion by 2026, buoyed by a national strategy that funds workforce development and sector-specific guidelines.
-Local telcos bundle security with 5G private networks, letting factories adopt automation without sacrificing safety.
+The Asia-Pacific region is expected to register a 12.20% CAGR through 2030, the fastest growth rate worldwide.
+The public cloud's uptake, e-commerce expansion, and manufacturing digitalization create fertile ground for modern defenses.
+Singapore demonstrates the pattern; its cybersecurity outlays are projected to reach USD 2 billion to USD 2.5 billion by 2026, buoyed by a national strategy that funds workforce development and sector-specific guidelines.
+Local telcos bundle security with 5G private networks, enabling factories to adopt automation without compromising safety.

 Europe delivers steady growth anchored by the NIS2 Directive, which broadens coverage to 18 critical sectors and imposes stiff fines for non-compliance.
 ENISA states security budgets now account for 9% of total IT expenditures, with median spending per organization doubling compared with 2023.
 Cross-border data residency and sovereignty concerns boost demand for solutions that support regional cloud zones while offering harmonized dashboards for multinationals.